MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/submitting-the-apn-database-update.md

     -   A completed spreadsheet that contains your APN information.

-    **Note**
+  > [!NOTE]
-    You do not need to send your TAM the local APN database file that you created.
+  > You do not need to send your TAM the local APN database file that you created.
 A MS Solve case is needed to process the APN update, but you will not be charged for the case.

     If you do not have a TAM: